Rebuilding Trust with Food After a Cancer Diagnosis

 Food Matters - But So Does How You Relate to It

-Through your diet and lifestyle, you can help shape the internal environment in which your body functions - things like calming chronic inflammation, supporting energy, healing, repair, and resilience.
-Research shows that good nutrition can support important clinical outcomes during treatment and recovery:
+Through diet and lifestyle, you can help shape the internal conditions your body needs to function well - supporting energy, repair, resilience, and recovery.

 That’s the empowering part - not restrictive, but proactive.